Limits of random tree-like discrete structures: A probabilistic study of tree-like discrete structures

-For each vertex $v \in \cT^*$, we draw an $\cR$-structure $\beta^*(v) \in \cR[d^+_{\cT^*}(v)]$ with probability proportional to its weight.
-The atoms of the $\cR$-structure are matched in a canonical order preserving way with the offspring vertices of the vertex $v$.
-For $i \ge 1$, the $\cR$-structure $\beta^*(u_i)$ becomes an $\cR^\bullet$-structure by distinguishing the atom corresponding to the vertex $u_{i-1}$.
-This yields an infinite locally finite $\cR$-enriched tree~$(\cT^*,\beta^*)$. \paragraph{The condensation regime} Suppose that the weight-sequence $\mathbf{w}$ has type II or III, that is, $0 \le \nu < 1$.
+\paragraph*{The condensation regime} Suppose that the weight-sequence $\mathbf{w}$ has type II or III, that is, $0 \le \nu < 1$.
 Let $o$ denote the root vertex of the simply generated tree $\cT_n$.
 Janson~\cite[Lem.
 19.32, Lem.
 15.7]{MR2908619} showed that there is a deterministic sequence $\Omega_n$ that tends to infinity sufficiently slowly, such that for any sequence $K_n \to \infty$ with $K_n \le \Omega_n$ it holds that

 Let $\tilde{D}_n$ be a sequence of random variables with distribution given by